HTTP-APIs/hydra-ecosystem-statute/DRAFT.md

 2. <~definition for board member~>
 3. <~definition for contributors~>

+3 Methods of acquiring membership
+1. For example: at least one year of continuous contribution to development and the support of three members.

 ## 5 Governance
 1. All the decisional power is in the Chairman that decides after consulting the Board.
+2. Great relevance has to be posed in keeping Hydra-CG indipendence
+3. <Need to add election and removal of Board memebers>
+4. <Need to add procedure to amend/improve the Statute>

 ## 6 Current Members
 1. List of members (to be defined)